dksin077/Kubeweek-challenge/Kubeweek-challenge/Monday/ComponentDetails.md

 - CNI is like the network installer who sets up the necessary wiring (network interfaces) so that all containers can talk to each other and the outside world.

 #### CRI-O(Conatiner Runtime Interface Object):-
-- CRI-O is a tool that helps manage containers in Kubernetes.
+- CRI-O is a tool that helps to manage containers in Kubernetes.
 It helps to run docker,conatinerd etc in containers.

 #### Short note for the communication between master and worker node:
 - Control Plane (Management Office): This is where the factory managers (API Server) are.
 They send instructions to the workers (Kubelets) on the factory floor (worker nodes).
 - Worker Nodes (Factory Floor): This is where the actual work happens.
 The workers (Kubelets) report back to the management office (API Server) about their progress and any issues.
-- I (Communication System): This is like the internal phone system that allows everyone to communicate effectively within the factory and beyond.
+- CNI (Communication System): This is like the internal phone system that allows everyone to communicate effectively within the factory and beyond.
 - Kube-Proxy (Routing System): This ensures that messages (network traffic) get to the right worker (Pod) on the factory floor.